adya/ChartEx/README.md

 ## Add series and points

-> In order to properly add points to `ChartEx you` must add series to `ChartEx` BEFORE populating it with points.

 * You can create `SeriesEx` as you usually do with regular `Series`
 ```csharp
   SeriesEx seriesEx = new SeriesEx("Name"); // SeriesEx wraps regular Series.